chaimPaneth/react-native-zoom-bridge/README.md

 ## Important

+### iOS
+Go to zoom.us and download the [SDK for iOS](https://marketplace.zoom.us/docs/sdk/native-sdks/iOS/getting-started/install-sdk#install-the-zoom-sdk)

+#### Note

+There is two SDK's provided by zoom, 1 for development and one for production, check out this https://marketplace.zoom.us/docs/sdk/native-sdks/iOS/getting-started/integration and make sure you have the correct SDK for your build.

+### Android
-Go to zoom.us and download the `sdk` for iOS and `arr` files for android and place them in their platform respective locations.
+Go to zoom.us and download the [arr files for android](Go to zoom.us and download the [SDK for iOS](https://marketplace.zoom.us/docs/sdk/native-sdks/iOS/getting-started/install-sdk#install-the-zoom-sdk))

+Place them in their platform respective locations, (Create the `libs` folder).

 iOS: `node_modules/react-native-zoom-bridge/ios/libs`

 Android: `node_modules/react-native-zoom-bridge/android/libs`

-For `iOS` when building for development make sure to put in the development sdk otherwise you will get a build error see number 8. below
+For `iOS` when building for development make sure to put in the development sdk otherwise you will get a build error see number [8.](#8) below

 ### Mostly automatic installation